 Characterization of recombinant hemagglutinin protein used as a subunit vaccine

 Recombinant H5 HA protein was produced in P. pastoris cells as a secreted protein.
 Such an approach proved to be efficient, convenient and economically justified since a high level of purity was achieved after one-step purification via Ni-based chromatography (Fig. 1A).
 The apparent size of the protein (about 70 kDa) was consistent with the molecular weight of recombinant glycosylated HA.
 Purified antigen fractions produced by the immobilized metal affinity chromatography (IMAC) procedure were further polished using size exclusion chromatography (SEC).
 This analysis showed that the recombinant protein formed a mixture of monomers and oligomers.
+The H5 antigen is presumably secreted as a monomer and subsequently it spontaneously oligomerizes into dimers, trimers and higher oligomers.
+To characterize the stability of the oligomers, we collected the high molecular fraction and re-analyzed it by SEC after a lyophilization/resuspension cycle.
 To characterize the stability of the oligomers, we collected the high molecular fraction and re-analyzed it by SEC after a lyophilization/resuspension cycle.
 Fig. 1B shows that the SEC–purified fraction remained as stable HA oligomers.
 We previously demonstrated that H5 HA protein comprising a mixture of mono- and oligomeric forms was highly immunogenic and protected from lethal challenge with the homologous virus (Pietrzak et al., 2016).
 In this work, only the fraction containing the oligomers was used for immunization.
 The final yield of the purified oligomeric form of H5 antigen was 40 mg from 1L of culture medium.

 Difference in humoral response of chickens to the vaccine variants